 Division of Palliative Medicine

-Our Palliative Medicine Program features a comprehensive inpatient service and is staffed by providers who are specially trained to support the physical and psychological needs of patients and families facing the complex challenges of life-threatening or chronic illness.
+Our Palliative Care Clinical programs feature comprehensive services that are staffed by physicians, nurses, nurse practitioners, social workers, chaplains, child life specialists, and volunteers who are specially trained to support the physical and psychological needs of patients and families facing the complex challenges of serious illness.

 The Division of Palliative Medicine provides phenomenal learning experiences for fellows, residents, medical students, graduate nursing students, and attendings.